-All applications are due on Wednesday, January 10, 2018.
-Complete transcript of grades, including previous standardized test scores and the student evaluation forms are due to Immaculate Heart by Thursday, February 1, 2018.
+All applications are due on Wednesday, January 15, 2020.
+Complete transcript of grades, including previous standardized test scores and evaluation forms are due to Immaculate Heart by Monday, February 3, 2020.

 After acceptance, students are interviewed by a member of the Middle School Faculty.
 At least one parent must come with the student to her personal interview.
 It is important to get to know each student's interests and goals in attending Immaculate Heart, as well as to learn more about her overall contribution to our school community.